awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Required
 Indicates when the potential security issue captured by a finding was created\.
 The `CreatedAt` timestamp reflects the time when the finding record was created\.
 Consequently, it can differ from the `FirstObservedAt` timestamp, which reflects the time when the event or vulnerability was first observed\.
-This timestamp *must* be provided on the first generation of the finding and *can't* be changed upon subsequent updates to the finding\.
+This timestamp must be provided on the first generation of the finding and cannot be changed upon subsequent updates to the finding\.
 **Type:** String
 **Format:** Uses the `date-time` format specified in [RFC 3339 section 5\.6, Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6)\.
 The value cannot contain spaces\.
 **Example**